rhel-labs/learn-katacoda/ansible-idm/intro.md

 # Goal:
-After completing this scenario, you will be able to use ansible to easily deploy Red Hat Identity Management across your RHEL servers, and run IdM health-check to monitor if IdM services are not running properly.
+After completing this scenario, you will be able to use ansible to easily deploy Red Hat Identity Management (IdM) across your
+RHEL servers, and run IdM health-check to monitor if the IdM services are properly configured and running.

 # Concepts included in this scenario:
 * Using ansible playbooks to deploy IdM across RHEL servers